lemmski/nasa-neo-api/README.md

 - Check all arrow functions -> change to implicit returns
 - Remove duplicate code in data sources
 - Unify function names in resolvers.ts
-- Check API is written in capital letters and not Api

 ## Running the app